 4. Mills Lake, Jewel Lake, and Black Lake

 The moderate Glacier Gorge Trail, beginning at a trailhead near Bear Lake, climbs south for 2.8 miles to Mills Lake, a gorgeous lake surrounded by breathtaking mountain scenery.
-(The Glacier Gorge parking lot usually fills early, so it’s a good idea to add half mile to your hike and start from Bear Lake.
-Or take the shuttle to the trailhead.)
+(The Glacier Gorge parking lot usually fills early, so it’s a good idea to add half mile to your hike and start from Bear Lake.)
 Longs Peak—the highpoint of Rocky Mountain National Park—and Pagoda Peak tower beyond the lake at the head of Glacier Gorge.
 After admiring the view, continue south on the trail for another two miles past smaller Jewel Lake to Black Lake, a glacial pond below granite cliffs.

 5. Blue Lake and Mitchell Lake